tylertitsworth/5th-age-srd/Classes/Bard.md

 Choose a second spell-casting class.
 Choose another spell from that class as well.

+#### Champion Feat

+Once per battle, when you cast a spell obtained with Jack of Spells, you may use a move action to teleport to a spot adjacent to a target of that spell.

 #### Epic Feat

 Choose a third spell-casting class.
 Gain a spell from that class also.